 SiteGround keeps backups from the past 30 days, which is long enough to undo changes that don’t work as expected or need emergency recovery.

-eCommerce applications are finickier than standard CMSs, but SiteGround has them covered as well.
-WooCommerce, the WordPress plugin it is, receives a performance boost and premium support.
+eCommerce applications are finickier than standard CMSs, but SiteGround has them well covered too.
+WooCommerce, being the WordPress plugin it is, receives a performance boost and premium support.

 eCommerce cannot function without a proper SSL and SiteGround provides just that.
 Automatically and for no charge whatsoever, the hosting company can furnish your site with a Let’s Encrypt SSL,regardless of the plan you use.